szehoyeu/szehoyeu.github.io/_tabs/about.md

 I have a very active and healthy lifestyle, as I love playing basketball, swimming, and running.
 I run more than 16 miles a week only on weekends.
 I also like meditation before sleep, as it helps me relax and improve my well-being.

 I have a big and lovely family, with three children and five dogs.
-My son is Aidan, and my daughters are Michelle and Abbie.
+My wife, Ada, my son, Aidan, and my daughters are Michelle and Abbie.
 The dogs are Luffy, Jackie, Chewy, DingDing, and Mickey.
 They are all growing up fast and they keep me busy and happy.

 > Add content here `_tabs/about.md`{: .filepath }
 {: .prompt-tip }